lacerbi/lacerbi.github.io/_posts/2024-12-4-vi-is-inference-is-optimization.md

 <iframe
     src="https://lacerbi.github.io/interactive-vi-demo/"
     width="100%"
-    height="730px"
+    height="750px"
     style="border: none;"
     title="Interactive Variational Inference Demo">
 </iframe>

-Incidentally, I spent way too much time creating this widget, even with the help of Claude.
+In the widget above, the ELBO is calculated via numerical integration on a grid centered around each Gaussian component, and the gradient used for optimization is calculated via [finite differences](https://en.wikipedia.org/wiki/Finite_difference).
+That's it, nothing fancy.<d-footnote>Incidentally, I spent way too much time coding up this widget, even with the help of Claude.
 Still, I am pretty happy with the result given that I knew zero JavaScript when I started; and I would not have done it if I had to learn JavaScript just for this.
-I will probably write a blog post about the process at some point.
+I will probably write a blog post about the process at some point.</d-footnote>